mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-zapier-integration/_index.md

 ![image](zapier-trailing-space-error.png)

 5. `"Mattermost needs your help: We couldn't find the requested app"`
   a.
 Possible Solution: The **Client ID** might be incorrect.
-Verify this value in **Main Menu > Integrations > OAuth 2.0 Applications**, or check with your System Admin.
+Verify this value by selecting **Integrations > OAuth 2.0 Applications** from the Product menu, or check with your System Admin.

 ![image](zapier-error3.png)

 ### Deauthorize the Zapier App

-If you'd like to deauthorize Zapier so it can no longer post through your connected account, go to **Account Settings > Security > OAuth 2.0 Applications**, then select **Deauthorize** on the Zapier app.
+If you'd like to deauthorize Zapier so it can no longer post through your connected account, select your avatar, then select **Profile > Security > OAuth 2.0 Applications**, then select **Deauthorize** on the Zapier app.